Arabic coffee: Preparation

 Arabic coffee is made from lightly to heavily roasted Arabica beans (165 to 210 C) mixed with cardamom, and sometimes flavored with cloves or saffron.

-It is a traditional beverage in Arab culture and is usually prepared at home or for special occasions.
-The beans are roasted, ground, brewed, and served in front of guests.
+Traditionally, the process begins by roasting green beans in a mihmas (a flat, long-handled iron or bronze roasting pan).
+Once roasted, the beans are cooled and then crushed in a mihbaj, a large wooden, stone, or brass mortar and pestle.
+The rhythmic sound of the mihbaj striking the mortar was historically used as a signal to neighbors that coffee was being prepared and guests were welcome.

 The coffee is boiled but not filtered, producing a strong, concentrated drink.
 It is generally unsweetened (qahwah saada), though sugar may be added during preparation or serving.
 To balance the bitterness, it is often accompanied by dates, dried or candied fruit, nuts, or other sweets.

 Arabic coffee is served in small, handleless cups called finjān.

 Arabian Peninsula

 In the Arabian Peninsula, Arabic coffee is typically brewed and served from a pot called a "dallah".
 It is almost always accompanied by dates and offered as a gesture of hospitality.
 In restaurants, it may be served by waiters called qahwaji.

 Light roasting is common in Saudi Arabia, especially in the Najd and Hejaz regions, giving the coffee a golden or blonde color.
 Spices such as saffron, cardamom, cloves, and cinnamon may be added, with cardamom being the most essential.

 In North Arabia, a darker variation known as qahwah shamāliyya (literally "Northern coffee") is prepared by roasting the beans for a longer time.

+In the Gulf states, qahwa khaleeji (literally "Gulf coffee") typically has a bright yellow colour due to the heavy use of saffron and cardamom, and very light roasts.

+In Yemen, Arabic coffee is often brewed with the addition of local spice blends called hawaij.

-Hejazi/Najdi golden coffee (left), Levantine black coffee (right).
+Hejazi/Najdi golden coffee (top), Levantine black coffee (bottom).

 Levant

-In the Levant, Arabic coffee is closely related to Turkish coffee, but the former is usually spiced with cardamom.
-It is typically brewed in a long-handled pot called a "rakwa", using dark, or a blend of light and dark roasted beans, ground into a fine powder.'
+In the Levant, Arabic coffee is similar to Turkish coffee, but is typically spiced with cardamom.
+The beverage is brewed from finely ground coffee beans, using either a dark roast or a blend of light and dark roasts.'
+It is traditionally prepared in a long-handled pot known as a "rakwa".
+In rural regions, among Bedouin communities, and when brewing larger quantities, a larger, long-spouted metal pot known as a "bakraj" is commonly utilized.

-Rakwa, also called kanaka, bakraj, ghalaya, and cezve.
+Rakwa, also called kanaka, ghallaya, and cezve.

-The level of sweetness is reflected in the terminology used: unsweetened ("sada"), moderately sweetened ("mazbout"), or sweet ("hilwe").
+The level of sweetness is reflected in the terminology used: unsweetened ("sada"), moderately sweetened ("wasat"), or sweet ("hilwe").

 Serving coffee is often ceremonial.
 The host, or the eldest son, moves clockwise among guests, pouring coffee according to age and status.
 It is polite to accept three cups, with the last cup traditionally concluded by saying daymen (“always”), wishing the host continued means to serve coffee.